Gaurav927/gaurav927.github.io/bayesian-optimization/index.md

 ---

 # Bayesian Optimization

+## Why do we need Bayesian Optimization if there are tons of Optimization Algorithm?

-Let's go into depth of Bayesian Optimization, Bayesian Optimization makes use of Gaussian Process, Let's try to undertand the Gaussian Process
+Let's go into depth of Bayesian Optimization, Bayesian Optimization makes use of Gaussian Process Let's try to undertand the Gaussian Process first before diving into nuts and bolt of Bayesian Optimization.

 ## Gaussian Process